Writing Receipts For Your Customers

 It makes my job much more personal.

-Then, at the end of each month, I put all my data into an Excel file on my computer so that if I need the customer’s information, I’ve got it on record and it’s handy.
+Then, at the end of each month, I put all my data into an Excel spread sheet on my computer so that if I need the customer’s information, I’ve got it on record and it’s handy.

 It’s also vital for paying taxes.